gnowoel/exphbs/README.md

   * Declaring layout with a comment (`{{!< layouts}}`)
   * Nested layouts with arbitrary depth

+Partials:

+  * Autoloading partials in a given directory (default: `views/partials`)
+  * Partial names are namespaced based on the relative paths
+  * Dynamically applying changes in partials during development

 Variables:

   * Defining variables in Handlebars data channel (`{{@variable}}`)